Live & Learn at SMCC

 - Refrigerator/freezer

-- One Resident Director and three Resident Assistants (RAs)
+- One Resident Director and four Resident Assistants (RAs)

 - Two commons areas – for studying in groups or alone